The Perfect Getaway to the Hunter Valley

 Margans Restaurant & Winery

 Most wineries in the Hunter Valley are more laid back and have a more rustic feel.
 Margans was very sophisticated.
 The entrance to their winery was absolutely beautiful!
 Surrounded by mountains and vineyards, this winery is located in Broke, NSW.
 The wines had a very full bodied taste and could easily be paired with a meal.
-Tastings here were $10 per person.
-We saw that they have a restaurant attached to the winery and all of their vegetables are grown just outside the restaurant!
-Although we did not eat here, it is on our list for our next visit to Hunter Valley.
-Everything smelled amazing!
+Tastings here are $10 per person.
+We have also had a meal at the restaurant and it was incredible!
+Margans has their own garden and grows almost everything on site for the restaurant.
 Click here to view the Margans website.

 Walking up to Krinklewood Winery, you are immediately transported to a rustic vineyard in France!
 With vines growing along the side of the tasting room, there is such a charming atmosphere here.
 The wines are all biodynamic and there is a wide variety to taste.
 The best part?
 The wine tasting here is absolutely FREE!
 There are tables for everyone to sit at as they enjoy their wines.
 We especially enjoyed the Sparkling Shiraz-a specialty to Australia.
 Stay and enjoy a fantastic cheese plate for $27.50.
 You may even spot the peacock that likes to roam the winery!
 Click here to view their website.